Code-Institute-Submissions/milestone-project-148/README.md

 #### Requirements

-- Click on the icons and the read me buttons to be provided with further information.
+- Click on the icons and the "read me buttons" to be provided with further information.